iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/index.rst

 * Minimum unit size, e.g. for nuclear power plants it does not make sense to build plants with a capacity of a few kilowatt power (optional, not used in current model version).
 * Sociopolitical constraints, e.g., ban of nuclear power plants, or inconvenience costs of household cook stoves.
 * Inconvenience costs which are specified only for end-use technologies (e.g. cook stoves)

+Technological change in MESSAGE is generally treated exogenously, although pioneering work on the endogenization of technological change in energy-engineering type models has been done with MESSAGE (Messner, 1997 :cite:`messner_endogenized_1997`).
+The current cost and performance parameters, including conversion efficiencies and emission coefficients is generally derived from the relevant engineering literature.
+For the future alternative cost and performance projections are usually developed to cover a relatively wide range of uncertainties that influences model results to a good extent.
+As an example, :numref:`fig-ther` and :numref:`fig-nonth` provide an overview of costs ranges for a set of key energy conversion technologies (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 The specific technologies represented in various parts of the energy conversion sector are discussed in the following sections on :ref:`electricity`, :ref:`heat`, :ref:`other` and :ref:`grid`.